Criminal Justice

 Class Program

 The admissibility of criminal evidence in the courtroom, including a review of its historical development, the effect of changing philosophies, and current constitutional and procedural considerations.
-Case studies.
-Prerequisite: CRJ 1010, ENGL 1010, and satisfactory completion of all reading placements.
 Lectures/case studies.
+Prerequisite: CRJ 1010 and ENGL 1010.

 Semester Offered